Strawberries during pregnancy: are there benefits?

 - Top your oatmeal or have alongside eggs

-Be sure to thoroughly wash your strawberries before using them just like all your other produce.
+Be sure to thoroughly wash your fresh strawberries before using them just like all your other produce.

 The bottom line

 Strawberries are safe and healthy for you and baby while pregnant.
-They are packed with fantastic vitamins, and even contribute to your fluid needs for the day.
+The benefits of strawberries are they packed with fantastic vitamins, and even contribute to your fluid needs for the day.

 While you cannot control the pesticides that are on the strawberries, you can choose to focus on the health benefits and their delicious taste.